nivshalomlom/RecursiveDecentMathParser/README.md

 A recursive decent praser to read and compute mathematical expressions, according to the defined rules and tokens.

 ## Parser rules and tokens
-Rules(non-terminals) are defined as such
+Rules(non-terminals) are defined as such:

 1. start: expression
 2. expression: term op expression